Policy and Management of Hydraulic Fracturing

 Natural gas development research and activities at the School of Public Affairs at the University of Colorado - Denver

-Drawing the Blueprint for a Sustainable Natural Gas Future.
+- Drawing the Blueprint for a Sustainable Natural Gas Future.
 On January 18, 2012 the Wirth Chair hosted, assisted by Buechner Institute, a conference specifically to discuss shale gas development in Colorado.
-The morning session consisted of presentations from academic and governement researchers, industry, energy experts, and environmental advocates.
+The morning session consisted of presentations from academic and government researchers, industry, energy experts, and environmental advocates.
 In the afternoon, attendees broke into two groups to discuss technical and policy topics related to shale gas development.
 A White Paper is forthcoming.